 The Company classifies its business into the following two reportable segments based on industry and market focus: Allegion Americas and Allegion International.
 The Company largely evaluates performance based on Segment operating income and Segment operating margin.
-Segment operating income is the measure of profit and loss that the Company's chief operating decision maker ("CODM") uses to evaluate the financial performance of the business and as the basis for resource allocation, performance reviews and compensation.
+The Company's CODM is its chief executive officer, who uses Segment operating income as the measure of profit and loss to evaluate the financial performance of the business and as the basis for resource allocation, performance reviews and compensation.
 For these reasons, the Company believes Segment operating income represents the most relevant measure of segment profit and loss.
 The Company's CODM may exclude certain charges or gains, such as corporate charges and other special charges, from Operating income to arrive at a Segment operating income that is a more meaningful measure of profit and loss upon which to base operating decisions.
-The Company defines Segment operating margin as Segment operating income (loss) as a percentage of the segment's Net revenues.
+The Company defines Segment operating margin as Segment operating income as a percentage of the segment's Net revenues.